astronomer/astro-docs/ac/next/get-started/04_install-dependencies.md

 description: "."
 ---

+## Overview

+By default, the Astronomer Core (AC) image includes several additional third party packages in order to better integrate between applications.
+For a full list of built in packages, read our image breakdown.

+If you want to install additional packages,

-## Add Python-level Packages to a Production Environment
+## Add Python-level Packages at Production Scale

 To build Python and OS-level packages into a production environment running AC, run the following command on all of your Airflow machines: